2018 Miami Hurricanes football team

 The 2018 Miami Hurricanes football team (variously "Miami", "The U", "UM", "'Canes") represented the University of Miami during the 2018 NCAA Division I FBS football season.
 The Hurricanes were led by third-year head coach Mark Richt and played their home games at Hard Rock Stadium.
 They competed as a member of the Coastal Division of the Atlantic Coast Conference (ACC).
 They finished the season 7–6, 4–4 in ACC play to finish in a 3-way tie for 3rd in the Coastal Division.
 They were invited to the Pinstripe Bowl where they would lose to Wisconsin.

 On December 30, 2018, Richt announced his retirement after 3 seasons at Miami and 18 overall as head coach.
 That same day, the school named Manny Diaz as their new head coach.

-Previous season

-The Hurricanes finished the 2017 season 10–3 overall and 7–1 in ACC play to win the Coastal Division for the first time and earn a trip to the ACC Championship Game, where they were defeated by Clemson.
-They received an invitation to the Orange Bowl where they lost to Wisconsin.